Rigidity Conjectures: Introduction

 Given an isomorphism $\phi\colon X/I\to Y/J$, one searches for a map $\Phi\colon X\to Y$ preserving some topological or algebraic structure, while making the following diagram commute:

-An isomorphism $\phi\colon X/I\to Y/J$ is \begin{itemize} \item topologically trivial if there is a lifting map $\Phi\colon X\to Y$ preserving (some of) the topological structure; \item algebraically trivial if there is a lifting map $\Phi\colon X\to Y$ preserving (some of) the algebraic structure. \end{itemize} The quotients $X/I$ and $Y/J$ are (topologically or algebraically) isomorphic if there is a (topologically or algebraically) trivial isomorphism $X/I\to Y/J$.
+An isomorphism $\phi\colon X/I\to Y/J$ is \begin{itemize} \item topologically trivial if there is a lifting map $\Phi\colon X\to Y$ preserving (some of) the topological structure; \item algebraically trivial if there is a lifting map $\Phi\colon X\to Y$ preserving (some of) the algebraic structure. \end{itemize} The quotients $X/I$ and $Y/J$ are topologically (algebraically) isomorphic if there is a topologically (algebraically) trivial isomorphism $X/I\to Y/J$.
 While the technical definition of (topologically or algebraically) trivial depends on the category one is interested in (e.g. Boolean algebras, groups, rings, $\Cstar$-algebras,...), there are two questions common throughout different categories. \begin{questioni} \begin{enumerate}[label=(\alph*)] \item Are all isomorphisms $X/I\to Y/J$ topologically trivial? \item Are all topologically trivial isomorphisms algebraically trivial? \end{enumerate} \end{questioni} Shoenfield's Absoluteness Theorem (\cite[Theorem 13.15]{Kana}) implies that answers to Question~\ref{ques:main}(b) cannot be changed by forcing.
-On the contrary, the existence of isomorphisms that are not topologically trivial is in many cases subject to the axioms in play; more than that, thanks to Woodin's $\Sigma_1^2$-absoluteness (\cite{Woodin.Abs}), the Continuum Hypothesis $\CH$\footnote{$\CH$ is the statement $2^{\aleph_0}=\aleph_1$, the latter being the first uncountable cardinal.} provides the optimal set-theoretic assumption for obtaining isomorphisms that are not topologically trivial.
+On the contrary, the existence of isomorphisms that are not topologically trivial is in many cases subject to the axioms in play; more than that, thanks to Woodin's $\Sigma_1^2$-absoluteness (\cite{Woodin.Abs}), the Continuum Hypothesis\footnote{$\CH$ is the statement $2^{\aleph_0}=\aleph_1$, the latter being the first uncountable cardinal.} $\CH$ provides the optimal set-theoretic assumption for obtaining isomorphisms that are not topologically trivial.
 On the other hand, for large classes of quotients it is consistent with $\ZFC$ that all isomorphisms between the objects in consideration are topologically trivial.
-Often, these `rigidity' phaenomena happen in presence of Forcing Axioms\footnote{Forcing Axioms can be viewed as higher versions of Baire's category theorem, see~\S\ref{subsec:ST}.
-WE will often assume Shelah's Proper Forcing Axiom $\PFA$ or some of its consequences.}, although there is no metatheorem showing that such axioms provide the optimal environment for the statement `all isomorphisms are topologically trivial' to hold.
+Often, these `rigidity' phenomena happen in presence of Forcing Axioms\footnote{Forcing Axioms can be viewed as higher versions of Baire's category theorem, see~\S\ref{subsec:ST}.}.
+One of the most important among Forcing Axioms is Shelah's Proper Forcing Axiom $\PFA$ (\cite{Shelah.PF}), which historically provides the environment for rigidity results, although there is no metatheorem showing that $\PFA$ (or some of its consequences) is the optimal environment for the statement `all isomorphisms are topologically trivial' to hold.
+We will prove our rigidity results using two Forcing Axioms which are consequences of $\PFA$, the axioms $\OCA$ and $\MA_{\aleph_1}$.
+Both axioms are in contradiction with $\CH$; differently from $\PFA$ whose consistency needs large cardinals, the consistency of $\OCA+\MA_{\aleph_1}$ can be proved within $\ZFC$ (\cite[\S2]{Velickovic.OCA1}).